thisDotLucas/FactoryManager/README.md

 # Factory Manager

-#### This system is meant to keep track of employees and the work progress in our "factory".
+This system is meant to keep track of employees and the work progress in our "factory".
 It is inspired by a system that i have used myself but with some added features like communication between employees and managers and a user interface that is easier to use.

+## How to install
+### Eclipse
+File -> Import -> Git -> Projects from Git -> clone URI -> insert URL
+### Intellij IDEA
+VCS -> Git -> Clone -> insert URL

 ## Get started